Kura (South Caucasus river)

-The Kura, also known in Georgian as Mtkvari (მტკვარი /ka/), is an east-flowing transboundary river south of the Greater Caucasus Mountains which drains the southern slopes of the Greater Caucasus east into the Caspian Sea.
-It also drains the north side of the Lesser Caucasus, while its main tributary, the Aras, drains the south side of those mountains.
-Starting in northeastern Turkey, the Kura flows through to Georgia, then into Azerbaijan, where it receives the Aras as a right tributary, and finally enters the Caspian Sea.
+The Kura, also known in Georgian as Mtkvari (მტკვარი /ka/), is a transboundary river that flows between the Greater Caucasus and Lesser Caucasus mountains.
+It drains the southern slopes of the Greater Caucasus and northern slopes of the Lesser Caucasus.
+Starting in northeastern Turkey, the Kura first flows north to Georgia, then southeast into Azerbaijan, where it receives the Aras as a tributary, and finally enters the Caspian Sea.
 The total length of the river is 1515 km.

 People have inhabited the Caucasus region for thousands of years and first established agriculture in the Kura Valley over 4,500 years ago.
 Large, complex civilizations eventually grew on the river, but by 1200 CE most were reduced to ruin by natural disasters and foreign invaders.
 The increasing human use, and eventual damage, of the watershed's forests and grasslands, contributed to a rising intensity of floods through the 20th century.
 In the 1950s, the Soviet Union started building many dams and canals on the river.
 Previously navigable up to Tbilisi in Georgia, the Kura is now much slower and shallower, having been harnessed by irrigation projects and hydroelectric power stations.
 The river is now moderately polluted by major industrial centers like Tbilisi and Rustavi in Georgia.

 Etymology

-The name Kura is related either to Mingrelian kur 'water, river' or to an ancient Caucasian Albanian language term for 'reservoir'.
-The Georgian name of Kura is Mt'k'vari (in old Georgian Mt'k'uari), either from Georgian "good water" or a Georgianized form of Megrelian tkvar-ua "gnaw" (as in, "river that eats its way through the mountains").
+The name Kura is related either to Mingrelian kur 'water, river' or to an ancient Caucasian Albanian language Udin language term for 'reservoir' or river.
+The Georgian name of Kura is Mt'k'vari (in old Georgian Mt'k'uari), either from Georgian "good water" or a Georgianized form of Mingrelian tkvar-ua "gnaw" (as in, "river that eats its way through the mountains").
 The name Kura was adopted first by the Russians and later by European cartographers.
 In some definitions of Europe, the Kura defines the borderline between Europe and Asia.

 In the various regional languages, the river is known as: Kür, მტკვარი, Mt’k’vari, Persian: Korr, Կուր, Kour, and Kür.
 In Greek and Latin sources of antiquity, the river was known as the Cyrus river; Κῦρος; Cyrus, as attested by Strabo and Pliny respectively.
 Bundahishn, a Zoroastrian source written in Book Pahlavi, refers to the river as Tord in Persian.

 The river should not be confused with the Kura river in Russia, a westward flowing tributary of the Malka in Stavropol Krai; the Kur near Kursk, Russia; Kur near Khabarovsk, also in Russia and Kor River, which is located in Fars province, Iran.